radchukv/RBB_CRW/README.md

 ### Patterns and data to determine global variables & parameters and/or to claim that the model is realistic enough for its purpose

 -  Which of the variables (or parameters) have an empirical meaning and can, in principle, be determined directly?

+If following implementation #2, all parameters can be estimated by analysing the movement data collected on a sample of individuals of the studied species, e.g. by means of GPS, telemetry or ATLAS (Advanced Tracking and Localization of Animals in real-life Systems).

 -  Which variables can be only determined via calibration?

+If following implementation #2, all parameters can be parameterised using empirical data, there are no parameters that would specifically require calibration.
+However, if implementation #1 is used, the range of the headings out of which to draw the turning angle, would have to be calibrated.

 -  Which data or patterns can be used for calibration?

+Spatial movement data can be used for calibration.
+These data can be collected in various ways, e.g. by using GPS, telemetry or ATLAS (Advanced Tracking and Localization of Animals in real-life Systems).
+A pattern that can be used to calibrate the range of headings for implementation #1, for example, is a spatial point pattern of the location of a sample of individuals at a time points separated by longer periods (compared to the time step of the model).

 -  Which data sets already exist? (include durable references)

+Examples of data collected for modelling the animal movement as CRW:

+1. Schtickzelle, N., Joiris, A., van Dyck, H., & Baguette, M. (2007).
+Quantitative analysis of changes in movement behaviour within and outside habitat in a specialist butterfly.
+BMC Evolutionary Biology, 7. https://doi.org/4 10.1186/1471-2148-7-4
+2. Root, R. B., & Kareiva, P. M. (1984).
+The search for resources by cabbage butterflies (Pieris rapae): ecological consequences and adaptive significance of Markovian movements in a patchy environment.
+Ecology, 65(1), 147–165. https://doi.org/10.2307/1939467

 ### Interface